- Cama-i, quyana tailuci!

 - Professional Development: Training for educators in reading interventions.

-Districts must assess all K-3 students annually and report results by July 15 (4 AAC 06.400).
 The goal of the Alaska Reads Act is universal third-grade reading proficiency, achieved through early intervention and collaboration between schools and families.

 DEED Approved Courses and Exams